 A data processor processes personal data only on behalf of a data controller.

 An identified natural person or a natural person who can be identified, directly or indirectly, by means reasonably likely to be used by the controller or by any other natural or legal person, in particular by reference to an identification number, location data, online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that person.

 Any information relating to a data subject.

-The DPA imposes some additional obligations on the Data Controller in relation to ‘sensitive personal data’.
-Sensitive personal data is data which relates to race, political opinions, health, sexual life, religious and other similar belief, trade union membership and/or criminal records.
+Sensitive personal data, which attracts a high degree of protection, is data which is in relation to race, political opinions, health, sexual life, religious and other similar belief, trade union membership and/or criminal records.

 The PECR are not relevant to all data protection matters but the Regulations do complement the DPA by giving more specific rights in respect of electronic communications.